- Quick Answer: What Is the Difference Between a Public Defender and a Private Criminal Defense Attorney?

 Both options provide legal representation, but the level of time, access, and strategic control can differ significantly.

-What Happens After You Are Charged With a Crime in Illinois
+What Happens After Criminal Charges Are Filed in Illinois

 Courts do not evaluate defendants based on which lawyer they prefer.
 They move cases based on procedure, deadlines, and evidence.
 The type of representation you have affects how quickly issues are identified, challenged, or negotiated.